dimagi/commcare-hq/external-packages.md

 ### Specifying packages in `bower.json`

 To ensure a package gets installed for a project, you must specify it in the `bower.json` file.
 This is equivalent to the `requirements.txt` file for `pip`.
-When specifying a bower package you can use many techniques.
+Similar to `pip install` for python, for bower, use `bower update` When specifying a bower package you can use many techniques.
 Here are a few examples:

 ```js
 // Installs the jquery package at version 1.11.1 to `bower_components/jquery`